About the Department

 Quality of education in Health, Recreation & Community Services (HRCS) begins with the professors and supporting staff who have one focus: your success.

-You’ll benefit from both their passion as well as their expertise which reflects the diversity of your options and their disciplines.
-Whether connecting you to community organizations, sharing a story on hands-on efforts in global health or mentoring you in a gross anatomy lab, you’ll find a department full of people ready to engage with you and your dreams.
+You’ll benefit from both their passion as well as their expertise which reflects the diversity of the disciplines within our program offerings.
+Whether connecting you to community organizations, bringing their own lived experience to the classroom or encouraging you to explore, you’ll find a team of people ready to engage with you and your dreams.

 We are fully committed to human services and how they empower quality of life.
 And we believe strongly in community engagement and faculty service — for our students as well as our faculty and staff.
 It keeps all of us informed and connected.